erfantbtb/autonomous_vehicle_gazebo/README.md

 </p> -->

 ## Features
 **Obstacle Avoidance**: Real-time detection and avoidance of obstacles using RGBD-camera data.
 **Path Planning**: Combining artificial potential field and  reinforcement learning for dynamic environments.
-**Goal Reaching**: Real-time detection and reaching of the goal using RGBD-camera data **Gazebo Integration**: Simulates the vehicle's movement and sensor data in a realistic 3D environment.
+**Goal Reaching**: Real-time detection and reaching of the goal using RGBD-camera data.
+**Gazebo Integration**: Simulates the vehicle's movement and sensor data in a realistic 3D environment.

 ## Installation
 To run the simulation, ensure you have the following prerequisites installed: